ue22-p20/web-intro/notebooks/13-css-loading.md

 for performance reasons primarily :

 * fetching a file may be slow in poor network conditions
-* once a file has been loaded
+* so, once a file has been loaded
   * it may be **cached inside** the browser
   * so that future references do not fetch it again